jsshargel/SEIM-Azure-Sentinel/README.md

 # SIEM Lab Monitoring Real-Time Attacks Using Microsoft(Azure) Sentinel
 - The goal of this lab is to create an extremely vulnerable Virtual Machine in Azure to simulate real-world attacks.
 We'll then use PowerShell to extract IP Addresses from the Windows Event Monitor, specifically from failed RDP login attempts.
 The script will send the IP Addresses to a GeoLocation API so that we can figure out exactly where the attacks are coming from.
 The data gathered will then be logged and analyzed using Azure Log Analytics Workspace.
 Once in log analytics, we'll point the data to Azure Sentinel to visualize the data on a map!
+- I learned how to do this from Josh Madakor.
+- You can check out his GitHub at https://github.com/joshmadakor1 or his YouTube channel at https://www.youtube.com/c/JoshMadakor.
 # Technologies Used
 - Virtualization/Cloud Platform: Azure
 - SIEM: Azure Sentinel